h8d13/KDE-Windows---For-Noobs/README.md

 So make sure to change this before installing any OS if available.

 For the drives you have to make sure they are formated in a linux compatible format (ext4, XFS, and Btrfs).

+---

+When the installer is done.

+It has created your file system, password, etc
+This means you can reboot and remove the USB.
+There should be a screen that says "Please remove the installation medium , then press ENTER:"